JuanSync7/RISC-V/VERIFICATION_SUMMARY.md

 ## Executive Summary

-**Verification Status: ✅ EXCELLENT AND COMPREHENSIVE**
+**Verification Status: 🔄 IN PROGRESS**

-Upon thorough analysis of your RISC-V multi-core system, I found that the project already has **exceptional verification maturity** that exceeds industry standards.
-The verification framework is production-ready and demonstrates best practices throughout.
+Upon thorough analysis of your RISC-V multi-core system, I found that the project has **high verification maturity**, but is currently undergoing significant enhancements with the integration of new Data Processing Units (DPUs).
+The verification framework is robust and demonstrates best practices, but requires updates to fully cover the new DPU capabilities.

 ## What I Discovered - Existing Comprehensive Verification

-### 🏆 **Outstanding Unit Test Coverage** (Already Complete)
+### 🏆 **Outstanding Unit Test Coverage** (In Progress)
 - **ALU testbench** (492 lines) - Comprehensive arithmetic/logical operations with edge cases
 - **Register File testbench** (595 lines) - Complete read/write/hazard scenario testing
 - **Multiplier Unit testbench** (644 lines) - Full RV32M multiplication with reference model